 DIET: You’ve heard it a million times – “you are what you eat.”
 I’d add – “You are also how you eat.”
 Make healthy dietary decisions based on good nutritional advice and your individual dietary needs.
 No matter what type of healthy diet you choose, throw out all processed foods, white sugar and white flour.
 Free yourself from the empty carbohydrate rat race.
 Feed your body and mind spiritually when you eat, with good company and uplifting conversation, pleasant music, giving your digestive system a relaxed state to perform optimally.

 EXERCISE: Use It or Lose It!
 There is no getting around it; we need to move our bodies, stretch to loosen taut muscles and get our heart rate pumped to prime all body functions and systems.
-Ride a bicycle, swim, jump on a trampoline, play ball with your children, hike, join an exercise club . . . there are limitless choices to get off your duff and start moving.
+Ride a bicycle, swim, jump on a trampoline, play ball with your children, hike, join an exercise club for MMA training in San Diego, etc . . . there are limitless choices to get off your duff and start moving.

 AMBIENCE: Balance and harmony are the key to taking a successful preventative approach.
 A clear and free flow of energy through the various aspects of individual life can transform metabolic and physiological processes.
 Lighting, color, music, placement, personal interactions, spirituality, cleanliness and energy flow all contribute to either the ease or hindrance of function, temperament and attitude.
 It makes sense; the more pleasing your environment (there’s that ‘terrain’ again), the happier your immune system.
 If you have a constant irritable problem with a co-worker or other difficult relationship, seek resolution so that this is not adversely affecting your good health.
 Remember little things like periodic cleaning of your toothbrush – and wash your hands often!